Magzter

 Magzter is a cross-platform, self-service, global digital newsstand with thousands of magazines and newspapers from 5,000+ publishers.
 Girish Ramdas and Vijayakumar Radhakrishnan founded Magzter in 2011.
-The company is headquartered in New York.
+The company is headquartered in New York and since 2024, it is owned by VerSe Innovation.

 History

 Girish Ramdas, the company's CEO, and Vijayakumar Radhakrishnan, the company's President, founded Magzter in 2011.
-In 2010, Radhakrishnan began the development of a platform to digitally publish magazines and provide access to consumers to the magazine store's app launch in mid-2011.
+In 2010, Radhakrishnan began the development of a platform to digitally publish magazines and the magazine store's app launch in mid-2011.
 In 2012, Magzter completed its Series A funding round.
-In September 2012, Magzter was listed The Highest Grossing App in Asia on the Apple Store.
+In September 2012, Magzter was listed as The Highest Grossing App in Asia on the Apple Store.